lw8192/Red-Team-Dev/Assembly/README.md

 JB / JL Jump if below/jump if less.
 JE / JZ Jump if equal; same as jump if zero.
 JNE / JNZ Jump if not equal; same as jump if not zero.
 JGE/ JNL Jump if greater or equal; same as jump if not less.

+"above" - JA, JAE and "below" - JB, JBE is used when comparing unsigned ints.
+"less" - JL, JLE and "greater" - JG, JGE are used when comparing signed ints.

 # x86-64 Assembly Instructions
 NOP: "No-operation": doesn't do anything.
 Used to pad or align bytes, delay time.
 Make simple exploits more reliable.